manjrekAdi/4413-Project-Group-D/RENDER_DEPLOYMENT.md

-# EV E-Commerce Platform - Render.com Deployment Guide
+# EV E-Commerce Platform - Render.com Deployment Guide (Free Method)

 ## 🚀 Overview
-This guide will help you deploy your EV E-Commerce platform to Render.com, making it cloud-native and accessible via HTTPS.
+This guide will help you deploy your EV E-Commerce platform to Render.com using the **free manual deployment method**, making it cloud-native and accessible via HTTPS.

 ## 📋 Prerequisites
 - GitHub repository with your code